iPlexor/Hello-GitHub/README.md

 Since I can't publicly share 99.999% of my code on GitHub, here's a _simple_ Hello World program in C# to show you how _not_ to code.

-Realistically, this is a MarkDown project about problem solving with some snippets of C#.
-It also exposes how bloody silly and frustrating coding can be.
+Realistically, this is a MarkDown project about problem solving with snippets of C#, exposeing how bloody silly and frustrating coding can be.

 ![image](/attachments/inconceivable1.gif)